radiantearth/stac-spec/collection-spec/collection-spec.md

 #### stac_extensions

 A list of extensions the Collection implements.
-This list must only contain extensions that extend the Collection itself, see the the 'Scope' column in the list of extensions.
-This does NOT declare the extensions of child Collection or Item objects.
-The list contains URLs to the JSON Schema files it can be validated against.
+The list consists of URLs to JSON Schema files that can be used for validation.

-If an extension has influence on multiple parts of the whole STAC structure, it must be listed in all affected parts (e.g. Collection and Item for the `datacube` extension).
+This list must only contain extensions that extend the Collection specification itself, see the the 'Scope' for each of the extensions.
-If a structure, such as the summaries extension, provides fields in their JSON structure, these extensions must not be listed here as they don't extend the Collection itself.
-For example, if a Collection includes the field `sat:platform` in the summaries, the Collection should not list the `sat` extension in the `stac_extensions` field.
+This must **not** declare the extensions that are only implemented in child Collection or Items.

 #### id